-I have blogged about this before but this issue is so ongoing!
-I feel I need to write something that will change the way all people think in the world (who don’t act or present) about talking on camera.
-Very rarely do I meet someone who breaks the rule!
-Someone who, when I whip the camera out, says ‘I bloody love being on camera.
-Get as close as you can.
-Don’t worry about making me look thinner and give me as much harsh, unflattering light as you’ve got’.
-As a rule you probably don’t want to do ‘stuff’ on camera.
-But WHY?
-We don’t mind looking in the mirror and seeing ourselves – hmmmm, but we are in control of what we see, aren’t we?
-We pull our mirror face and we know what works and what doesn’t!
-Some people talk to themselves in the mirror and that’s OK?
-We watch all of today’s yoof nailing it on youtube with not a care in the world.
-So WHY do we fear the thought of seeing the person we spend every single second of every single day with – on camera??
+Very rarely do I meet someone who, when I whip the camera out, says ‘I love being on camera, get as close as you can’.
+As a rule you probably don’t want to do ‘stuff’ on camera, but WHY?
+We don’t mind looking in the mirror and seeing ourselves when we are in control of what we see.
+We pull our mirror face, we know what works and what doesn’t!
+We watch so many people nailing it on youtube with not a care in the world, so WHY do we still fear the thought of seeing the person we spend every single second of every single day with – on camera?

-But in reality it goes something like this.
-I ask you your name and you say it very fast indeed and then you stumble on the first two questions (fairly royally) and THEN without really knowing it, you realise why you’re being filmed.
-You strongly believe in your company – in the brand you built.
-You’re there on merit because you’re amazing at what you do.
+BUT in reality it goes something like this.
+I ask you your name and you say it very fast and then you stumble on the first two questions and THEN you realise why you’re being filmed and how strongly you believe in your company – in the brand you’ve built.
+You’re talking on camera now because you’re amazing at what you do.
 You don’t sweat.
 You don’t talk like the queen and you absolutely ace it.
 You nail it because you know everything there possibly is to know about your business and your brand.
-You start to relax and next up you’re throwing me some directing ideas and it’s amazing.
-We then move to actuality and realism – you forget the camera is there and we get some truly magical moments.
+You start to relax and next up you’re throwing me some directing ideas!!
+You forget the camera is there and we get some truly magical moments.
 Companies who really want social media films are always full of passion.
 They don’t want to merge into the background and sit quietly, they want to tell the world what they’re about.
 Dynamic companies driven by incredibly passionate people with really interesting things to say – that’s always the case.
 Don’t ever doubt your words or your experience.
 You know more than that camera knows.
 If you are are going to let those THOUGHTS spiral a little bit on the dark side then do – a little, but just remember the golden rule.
 The first couple of minutes will feel awkward and weird.
 You know it.
-I know it.
-It’s like the hygienist – you dread opening your mouth, but once the plaque has been scaled back a little it’s actually totally cool and you know you’re teeth are going to look amazing.
-You may be a little spooked when you watch yourself back – that’s also normal, but you’ll be amazed at how confident, articulate and great you are.
-Remember the second golden rule.
-I love (and I mean LOVE) the editing process more than I can ever begin to tell you so ‘everything is going to be grand’.
-The process that whirls through my head gives me such joy.
-I always aim to take the absolute cream of the shoot and the interviews.
-I know what sounds good and what looks bad and the last thing I want is for you NOT to love your film.
-When you watch yourself back running through that blazing fire to rescue your hot colleague and three kittens…no wait!
-When you watch yourself back and see the company you’ve helped create you’ll be proud of yourself and so you should be.
-CUT.
+I know it and you may be a little spooked when you watch yourself back – that’s also normal, but you’ll be amazed at how confident, articulate and great you are.